Skip to main content

 Key facts

 • Getting vaccinated against influenza (flu) in your first trimester will protect both you and your baby from a virus that can have serious complications.
+It is recommended that you get vaccinated against flu in every pregnancy.

 • The influenza vaccine is free for all pregnant women in Australia.

-Last updated on 25 April 2023.
+Last updated on 6 February 2025.

 What vaccines are recommended in my first trimester?